-This research analyses the Islamic governance model for assessing sharia banking performance management.
+This research developed the Islamic governance model for assessing sharia banking performance management.
 This research engaged with mixed methods by combining a positive or quantitative paradigm approach and an interpretive paradigm.
-The quantitative approach is carried out using Factor Analysis with Structural Equation Modeling.
-Data collection is executed using observation technique, in-depth interviews, documentation in building the sharia governance model, and questionnaires distributed to respondents to measure more dominant indicators in building the sharia governance model.
-The result of the analysis scores demonstrates that the variable of moral and integrity exhibits the best goodness of fit model.
-It is subsequently followed by independence and responsible freedom; continuous improvements; honesty; positive thinking; balance, transparency and openness; belief and faith; accountability; professionalism; spirit; management; fulfilment of trust; intelligence; leadership; and justice.
+The quantitative approach was carried out using Factor Analysis with Structural Equation Modeling.
+Data collection was executed using the observation technique, three in-depth interviews, documentation in building the sharia governance model, and questionnaires distributed to respondents to measure more dominant indicators in building the sharia governance model.
+The result of the analysis scores demonstrated that the moral and integrity variable exhibited the best goodness of fit model.
+It was followed by independence and responsible freedom; continuous improvements; honesty; positive thinking; balance, transparency and openness; belief and faith; accountability; professionalism; spirit; management; fulfilment of trust; intelligence; leadership; and justice.

-Keywords Islamic Governance, Islamic Banking, Performance
+Keywords: Islamic governance, Islamic banking, performance